top of page

 Advocacy in Action: Why Your Voice Matters Now More Than Ever

-At Second Harvest Food Bank of Northwest NC, we are steadfast in our commitment to ensuring that every person—every neighbor—has access to the nutritious food we all need as a foundation for everything else in life: learning, working, healing, and simply thriving.
+At Second Harvest Food Bank of Northwest NC, we are steadfast in our commitment to ensure that every person—every neighbor—has access to the nutritious food each of us needs as a foundation for everything else in life: learning, working, healing, and simply thriving.
 That work has never been more vital, and never more challenged, than it is today.

-Month after month, we are serving more than 75,000 unique individuals across our region—an increase of more than 50% compared to just two years ago.
-This elevated level of need has persisted for over 18 months and continues to strain local pantries and community partners.
+This elevated need continues to strain local pantries and community partners.
 In response, Second Harvest will spend more than $4 million this fiscal year on food purchases—eight times more than we did before the pandemic.
 Yet looking ahead, we know our resources won’t stretch as far as they need to.

 Unfortunately, at a time when help is most needed, critical federal programs that supported both food banks and local farmers are being scaled back or eliminated.